ADFG-DSF/MintoPike_MR_Telemetry/README.md

 Raw sampling data are included here for both events, as .csv files.
 Note: these were created from the .xlsx file provided by the project biologist.

-### MR_summary.Rmd

-This was a summary document reporting results of the Mark-Recapture experiment.
-The embedded code chunks in this document should be considered the most recent version of analysis code.